Year 3

 PSHE

 We are continuing to deliver a program to all year groups at school called myHappymind. myHappymind is all based around helping children to understand how their brain works and to support them in developing positive skills and habits to be their very best selves!
+We finish our sessions with our school's Let Your Light Shine Prayer, click the link here; Let Your Light Shine prayer.

 My Happy Mind

 This half term our theme is Engage.
 This module supports children by helping them to understand how to set meaningful goals that matter and how to stay resilient in times of challenge.
 This module is all about building self-esteem and resilience too.
+Please click on the link below to access an overview of what the program entails.

 myHappymind Parent information